Multiscale Feature Learning Using Co-Tuplet Loss for Offline Handwritten Signature Verification

 \subsection{Metric learning-based methods}

 Recently, there has been an increased focus on employing metric learning-based methods to learn similarity and dissimilarity for feature representations.
-The objective of these methods is to learn a good distance metric that transforms input features into a new feature space, where instances belonging to the same class are close together and those from different classes are far apart \cite{RN29, RN30}.
-Commonly-used metric learning functions for learning pairwise similarities include contrastive loss \cite{RN14} and triplet loss \cite{RN15, RN16} among others.
-Deep learning methods that integrate metric learning into feature learning have found wide applications in various domains, including face recognition \cite{RN31, RN32} and person re-identification \cite{RN30, RN33}.
+The objective of these methods is to learn a good distance metric that transforms input features into a new feature space, where instances belonging to the same class are close together and those from different classes are far apart \cite{RN26, RN27}.
+Commonly-used metric learning functions for learning pairwise similarities include contrastive loss \cite{RN13} and triplet loss \cite{RN14, RN15} among others.
+Deep learning methods that integrate metric learning into feature learning have found wide applications in various domains, including face recognition \cite{RN28-New} and person re-identification \cite{RN27}.

 In the field of offline handwritten signature systems, metric learning-based methods have also shown promising results.
-Soleimani \textit{et al.} \cite{RN29} and Rantzsch \textit{et al.} \cite{RN9} were among the early researchers who introduced metric learning into signature verification.
-However, Soleimani \textit{et al.} \cite{RN29} did not provide a performance comparison with previous works, while Rantzsch \textit{et al.} \cite{RN9} evaluated the test data used in the training phase.
-Dey \textit{et al.} \cite{RN10}, Xing \textit{et al.} \cite{RN11}, and Liu \textit{et al.} \cite{RN3} employed the Siamese network \cite{RN34} for metric learning.
+Soleimani et al. \cite{RN26} and Rantzsch et al. \cite{RN8} were among the early researchers who introduced metric learning into signature verification.
+Dey et al. \cite{RN9}, Xing et al. \cite{RN10}, and Liu et al. \cite{RN2} employed the Siamese network \cite{RN29} for metric learning.
 Some studies have proposed improvements to existing metric learning structures to enhance the robustness of offline signature verification.
-For instance, Maergner \textit{et al.} \cite{RN12} combined a triplet loss-based CNN with the graph edit distance approach.
-Wan and Zou \cite{RN13} and Zhu \textit{et al.} \cite{RN35} respectively developed a dual triplet loss and a point-to-set (P2S) metric to improve discrimination between genuine signatures and skilled forgeries.
+For instance, Maergner et al. \cite{RN11} combined a triplet loss-based CNN with the graph edit distance approach.
+Wan and Zou \cite{RN12} and Zhu et al. \cite{RN30} respectively developed a dual triplet loss and a point-to-set (P2S) metric to improve discrimination between genuine signatures and skilled forgeries.